Nass2912/JsTheWeirdParts/README.md

     If we do joe.firstName, it is going to return "John", not "default", if there was no name on const joe, then it would go to "default"

 #### Everything is an object
+    Right, we've heard this one, everyhting is an object in JS.
+To further establish this claim the prototype is here for it. const person = {
+        firstName: "Default",
+        lastName: "Default",
+        fullName: () => { return `${this.firstName} ${this.lastName}` }
+    }
+    If we do Object.getPrototypeOf(person) // we get back Object

+    The object prototype being the lowest protoype object there is, the next protoype chain will lead to null